50 years of regional partnerships

 The University of the South Pacific turns 50 today.
 Established in 1968 and a member of the Council of Regional Organisations in the Pacific, the university represents one of the best examples of partnership working across a region.
+CLGF has worked with the university on a number of successful projects in the region.

 The University of the South Pacific is one of only two regionally-owned universities in the world, with 12 country owners: Cook Islands, Fiji, Kiribati, Marshall Islands, Nauru, Niue, Solomon Islands, Tokelau, Tonga, Tuvalu, Vanuatu and Samoa.